Shinzo Abe: Japan's longest-serving prime minister

 He ran again, and Japan's revolving prime ministerial door brought him back to office in 2012.

-It ended a turbulent period in which prime ministers changed sometimes at the rate of one a year.
+It ended a turbulent period in which prime ministers sometimes changed at a rate of one a year.

 With Japan still staggering from the effects of the 2011 tsunami and subsequent nuclear disaster at Fukushima -- and a brief opposition government lashed for flip-flopping and incompetence -- Abe offered a seemingly safe pair of hands.